Makrennel/hyprland-void/README.md

 ## Hyprland for Void Linux

-This repository contains template files for building Hyprland using xbps-src.
+This repository contains template files for building [Hyprland](https://github.com/hyprwm/Hyprland) using xbps-src.

 ### Usage

-Follow the instructions at <https://github.com/void-linux/void-packages> to set up xbps-src for building templates.
+Follow the instructions at [void-packages](https://github.com/void-linux/void-packages) to set up xbps-src for building templates.

 Clone this repository: